 Even if their policies have been pro-privacy in the past, all businesses still need to tighten their processes in light of the GDPR.

 That’s why we’ve been working closely with our advisors Happiest Minds to ensure we are totally compliant with the new rules.

 What we’ve changed

 We considered a number of partners in our GDPR journey.
-We chose Happiest Minds because they align with our values, and specialize in the regulatory field.
+Lastly, we chose Happiest Minds because they align with our values, and specialize in the regulatory field.

 Over the course of about three months, they audited our existing policies and procedures to ensure we are GDPR compliant.
 Based on their recommendations, we made a few small changes.

-- Every staff member undertook retraining on how to handle confidential customer data and how to collect information on “need” basis.
+- Every staff member undertook an additional round of training on how to handle confidential customer data and how to collect information on “need” basis.

 - Every data processing staff member made aware of the regulatory requirements and how to comply.